 Upon request of either party in a civil or criminal case the Reporter shall transcribe the proceedings in a trial or other judicial proceeding, or so much thereof as may be requested by the party, certify to the correctness of the transcript, and deliver the same as the Court may prescribe.
 The fee for an original transcript shall be Five Dollars (\$5.00) per page.
 Two (2) copies of the original transcript shall be furnished without additional charge.
 A charge of Seventy-Five Dollars (\$75.00) per hour if not transcribed provided that this amount shall be deducted if transcription is requested at a later date.
 Mileage is set at the government rate.
 Each page shall be at least twenty-five (25) lines to the page and typed in ten-point pica type.
-Said page as mentioned herein shall be no more than one-half (1 1/2) inches and the margin on the right side of the page shall be no more than one-half (1/2) inch from the edge of the paper.
+Said page as mentioned herein shall be no more than double-spaced and the margin on the left side of the page shall be no more than one and one-half (1/2) inches and the margin on the right side of the page shall be no more than one-half (1/2) inch from the edge of the paper.
 The fees for making the transcript shall be paid in the first instance by the party requesting the transcript and shall be taxed as costs in the suit.